Hierarchical Retrieval with Out-Of-Vocabulary Queries: A Case Study on SNOMED CT: Introduction

 \section{Introduction}

-OWL ontologies are formal, machine-interpretable representations of knowledge \cite{OWL2primer}, in which concepts are modelled hierarchically through subsumption (i.e., the \textit{is-a} relation).
-Their usefulness is evidenced by wide adoption in industries such as healthcare.
-For instance, SNOMED CT \cite{SNOMEDCTTerminologynhsengland} is a terminological ontology that supports electronic health records in enabling semantic interoperability between clinical systems.
-Given the reliance on such terminologies, effective retrieval is a key consideration in improving usability in clinical systems \cite{bakhshi2012usability}.
+OWL (Web Ontology Language) ontologies are formal, machine-interpretable and shared representations of knowledge with explicit semantics \cite{OWL2primer}.
+These knowledge representations are modelled hierarchically through subsumption between concepts as well as expressions in Description Logic.
+Their usefulness is evidenced by wide adoption in industries such as healthcare, where high-quality, structured domain knowledge can aid in decision support, clinical reporting, and biomedical research.
+Importantly, the use of ontologies in the healthcare domain is already well established, with semantic interoperability between clinical systems often being ontology-driven.
+For instance, SNOMED CT is a terminological ontology that supports healthcare information systems in this manner \cite{el2018snomed,chang2021use}.
+Given the reliance on such terminologies, effective retrieval is a key consideration in improving usability \cite{bakhshi2012usability}.

-Retrieval in SNOMED CT is often implemented through lexical matching, such as in the NHS SNOMED CT browser\footnote{https://termbrowser.nhs.uk/?perspective=full}.
-These methods rely on matching exact keywords or phrases from the search input against named concepts in SNOMED CT.
+Retrieval in SNOMED CT is often implemented through lexical matching, such as in the SNOMED CT browser\footnote{https://termbrowser.nhs.uk/?perspective=full}.
+These methods rely on matching exact keywords or phrases from the search input against descriptions of concepts in SNOMED CT.
 Meanwhile, embedding-based methods, such as SBERT \cite{reimers_sentence-bert_2019}, have also been widely studied in retrieving concepts with similar semantic meanings.
-Some ontology embeddings such as OWL2Vec* \cite{chen_owl2vec_2021} extend embedding-based approaches by training on the ontology's own contents \cite{chen2025ontology}, thereby being able to improve ontology-specific retrieval.
+Some ontology embeddings such as OWL2Vec* extend embedding-based approaches by training on the ontology's own contents \cite{chen_owl2vec_2021,chen2025ontology}, thereby being able to improve ontology-specific retrieval.
+However, these lexical matching methods rely on surface-form overlap, and the text-aware embedding methods can only capture and represent equivalence through vector similarity.
+Both approaches may struggle to handle search terms that have no equivalently matched counterparts in the ontology, i.e., out-of-vocabulary (OOV) queries.
+For example, in Fig.~\ref{fig:hierarchy-fragment}, the query ``Cold-induced tingling in fingers'' has no equivalent matches in SNOMED CT, but its intended clinical concept is directly subsumed by the concept \textit{Paresthesia of finger}\footnote{Paresthesia is a tingling or numbness sensation, often likened to ``Pins and needles''.} and this subsumer can be returned as a useful search result.

-However, the lexical matching methods rely on surface-form overlap, and the text-aware embedding methods now only represent the equivalence via vector similarity.
-They may struggle to handle search terms that have no equivalently matched counterparts in the ontology, i.e., out-of-vocabulary (OOV) queries.
+Such OOV queries are common in SNOMED CT retrieval.
+Based on an analysis of 54986 real-world search queries toward the SNOMED CT browser from 07/12/25 to 11/12/25, we find only 15.1\% of them have SNOMED CT concepts with lexically matched terms.